genitrust/dashwallet-ios/WallofCoins-README.md

 * 201 returned when the hold is created
 * 400 returned when one of the parameters are missing! for example, if you're creating a new device... you need "phone", "deviceName", and "deviceCode".
-* 403 returned when a X-Coins-Api-Token is required or the phone number supplied needs password
+* 401 will be "returned when a X-Coins-Api-Token is required or the phone number supplied needs password".
+* 403 will have details: "Not permitted to create a hold while an open hold or order with status WD is current."
 * 404 returned when the offer no-longer is available (either the time expired or the ad will now be negative.)

+##### Hold Status :

+PE = Pending
+AC = Active, waiting for Order
+CAP = Captured
+EX = Expired
+CAN = Canceled

 This API will send purchase code to user's device on his register phone number and it will be same as `__PURCHASE_CODE` value.